 Get a nanny contract in place

 You must make sure you have a Contract of Employment in place between you and your new nanny.
-Nannytax provide a sample contract as a standard part of our service, and the employment law experts in Nannytax Legal can help you to customise this to your specific situation.
+Nannytax HR provide a bespoke Contract of Employment as a standard part of our service.

 Ask the nanny for her P45